Frequently Asked Questions

 Will Indrio Groves have any impact on the views of Spanish Lakes residents?

 Indrio Groves is located on the east side of the current 9-hole Spanish Lake Fairways golf course, which provides a natural buffer between the communities of almost 300’ in places.
 Indrio Groves will also incorporate an additional 100’ buffer beginning at the eastern boundary of the golf course.
-This 100’ buffer will contain a 10’ high berm topped by additional landscaping.
+This 100’ buffer will contain a 10’ high berm topped by additional landscaping and a 6’ fence.
 We anticipate that there will be no impact to the views of Spanish Lakes Fairways residents.
 Below is a graphic showing the substantial buffer between the communities:

-Indrio Groves is committed to preserving the natural beauty of the area.
-Our plans include substantial green spaces throughout the community and have been intentionally designed to feature a beautiful stand of old growth oak trees on the east side of the property as a community focal point.
+Indrio Groves is committed to preserving the natural beauty of the area, setting aside 44% of the site as green space.
+Our plans include more than 427 acres of open spaces throughout the community and have been intentionally designed to feature a beautiful stand of old growth oak trees on the east side of the property as a community focal point.

 With respect to water quality, the community’s drainage system will collect and pretreat stormwater prior to it flowing into the existing canals on the property (as it currently does).
 Water quality will be improved as compared to the current stormwater runoff from agricultural uses.